awslabs/s3-connector-for-pytorch/README.md

 Amazon S3 Connector for PyTorch provides robust support for PyTorch distributed checkpoints.
 This feature includes:

+- `S3StorageWriter`: Implementation of PyTorch's StorageWriter interface.

-- `S3StorageWriter` and `S3StorageReader`: Implementations of PyTorch's StorageWriter and StorageReader interfaces.
+- `S3StorageReader`: Implementation of PyTorch's StorageReader interface.
+Supports configurable reading strategies via the `reader_constructor` parameter (see [Reader Configurations](#reader-configurations)).
 - `S3FileSystem`: An implementation of PyTorch's FileSystemBase.

 These tools enable seamless integration of Amazon S3 with